pangwong/pytorch-multi-label-classifier/README.md

 ## Reference

-Part of codes and models refer to some other OSS listed belows for thanks:
+Part of codes and models refer to some other OSS listed below for thanks:
 - [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)
 - [pytorch-LightCNN](https://github.com/AlfredXiangWu/LightCNN)